LL835/the-monty-hall-problem/README.md

 # Coding Challenge: The Monty Hall Problem
 ## Overview

-The Monty Hall problem is a probability puzzle that goes like so:
+The Monty Hall problem is a probability puzzle that goes like this:

 >Suppose you're on a game show, and you're given the choice of three doors: Behind one door is a car; behind the others, goats.
 You pick a door, say No. 1, and the host, who knows what's behind the doors, opens another door, say No. 3, which has a goat.
 He then says to you, "Do you want to pick door No. 2?"
-Is it to your advantage to switch your choice? - <cite>[Craig F. Whitaker, from a letter in Parade Magazine, 1990][1]</cite>
+Is it to your advantage to switch your choice? - <cite>[Craig F. Whitaker, from a letter to Parade Magazine, 1990][1]</cite>

 [1]: https://en.wikipedia.org/wiki/Monty_Hall_problem